Smooth Gowdy symmetric generalized Taub-NUT solutions: Discussion

-We thank Gerrard Liddell for reading the manuscript carefully.
-F.B.\ likes to thank the Albert Einstein Institute in Potsdam, where part of the work was done, for the invitation and their hospitality.
+\ack We would like to thank Helmut Friedrich for valuable discussions and Gerrard Liddell for reading the manuscript carefully.
+F.B.\ likes to thank the Albert Einstein Institute in Potsdam, where part of the work was done, for the invitation and the hospitality.